 The area we were in was the holding area for two groups of pets: one being all the pets belonging to the people in the Red Cross shelter and the other group which consisted of the pets of Louisiana shelter workers, veterinarians and people actually working with LSART.
-All of the pets are owned and the Red Cross evacuees have to come over twice a day at the very least to take care of their pets.
-That’s why this man was here.

 When I finished scooping poop in the large arena I walked over to these two happy fellows and introduced myself.
 We started chatting and laughing immediately.
 I told him why I was there, where I was from and about my business.
 He asked my opinion about Care.com and said he thought about offering dog boarding on occasion, for the extra money.
 I gave him my opinion about that site, gave him other ideas and places he could post ads, plus gave him some pointers on how to be successful.